‘Tis the season to support your employees’ wellbeing

 Financial education is therefore absolutely crucial in order to help your employees plan and track their spending over Christmas.
 It’s all about encouraging your employees to be realistic about what they can spend and helping them make sensible decisions with their money, so they don’t end up in trouble.

 For most, Christmas is all about spending time with loved ones whether that’s close friends or family.
-However, for some people it can be an exceptionally lonely time of year.
+However, for some people, it can be an exceptionally lonely time of year.
+Especially this year, with the cost of living crisis causing people to adapt, scale back or even cancel festive plans altogether.

 The social interactions we have as well as our relationships with family, friends and colleagues can play a huge part in our overall wellbeing.
 This is why social wellbeing has become an increasingly important focus in the workplace.
 Having the opportunity to socialise with colleagues and forge positive relationships can make a huge difference to an employee’s wellbeing, especially during a social time like Christmas.

-Christmas is a great opportunity to take a break and for many of us it’s an excuse to indulge (mince pies and mulled wine, yes please!).
+Christmas is a great opportunity to take a break and for many of us, it’s an excuse to indulge (mince pies and mulled wine, yes please!).
 This momentary respite from the stresses and strains of everyday life is of course necessary, but many people tend to overdo it over Christmas to the detriment of their physical wellbeing.
-Come January, people tend to return to work feeling tired, lethargic and, perhaps, looking a bit plumper than they were before.
+Come January, people tend to return to work feeling even more tired and lethargic than they were before the Christmas break.

-Give your employees some helpful tips to support their physical wellbeing over the festive period.
+Here are some helpful tips you can give your employees to support their physical wellbeing over the festive period.

 1. Get some fresh air